Colebee and Nurragingy Land Grant

-Colebee and Nurragingy Land Grant is a heritage-listed former farm at Richmond Road, Colebee, City of Blacktown, Sydney, New South Wales, Australia.
+Colebee and Nurragingy Land Grant is a heritage-listed former farm at Richmond Road, Colebee, Sydney, New South Wales, Australia.
 It is also known as Colebee and Nurragingy's Land Grant, Colebee Release Area, 773, 777 and 783 Richmond Road.
-The property is owned by Roads and Maritime Services (State Government).
-It was added to the New South Wales State Heritage Register on 10 February 2012.
+The property is owned by Transport for NSW.

 History

 The history of the Colebee/Nurragingy Land Grant must be understood within the context of the early colonial history of Sydney.
 The spread of colonial settlement from Sydney Harbour to the western plains occurred quite rapidly within the first 15 years of European arrival in Australia.
 As British settlers took up allotments, their farmlands expanded to the west across traditional Aboriginal hunting grounds.
 With this increasing European presence, traditional Aboriginal resources were subsumed and conflict inevitably developed.
 Conflict between the two communities was particularly prevalent during periods of drought.

-A period of drought between 1814-1816 resulted in the escalation of violence between settlers and local Aboriginal people, particularly along the Hawkesbury and Nepean Rivers.
+A period of drought between 1814 and 1816 resulted in the escalation of violence between settlers and local Aboriginal people, particularly along the Hawkesbury and Nepean Rivers.
 When the local Aboriginal people found their traditional food resources gone, they utilised the settlers crops and animals that had replaced them.
 However, the European settlers, seeing this as theft, often shot Aboriginal people, resulting in subsequent reprisals and violence.

 In April 1816 Governor Macquarie responded to the violence by ordering a punitive expedition.
 Groups of soldiers were sent from Sydney to Cowpastures, the Appin, Parramatta and Windsor districts and along the banks of the Nepean.
 Governor Macquarie directed the soldiers to capture or kill Aboriginal people involved in the disputes with settlers.
 A number of Aboriginal guides accompanied these parties, including Colebee and Nurragingy.

 Following the punitive expedition of 1816, Macquarie presented Nurragingy with a breastplate inscribed "Chief of the South Creek Tribe" and, in recognition of their involvement in the punitive expeditions, jointly granted Colebee and Nurragingy 30 acres of land.
 This was the first such grant to be issued to Aboriginal people in Australia's history.
 The grant was registered in 1819, but was only registered in Colebee's name.
 Colebee did not stay long on the grant but Nurragingy stayed there growing various crops and practising animal husbandry.

 The location of the land grant was significant because it was an Aboriginal choice, being on land belonging to Nurragingy's clan.
 The land also included sites such as "Iron Bark Range" which was a high campsite well above the flooding of eastern creek and a source of silcrete.
 Archaeological surveys of the Blacktown (and specifically Plumpton Ridge) area have recorded a range of evidence in this area.
 The area became a centre of Aboriginal life during this early phase of colonisation.